Allicolyer/personal-website/_posts/2016-09-01-technovation.markdown

 [![Workbook]({{site.baseurl}}/assets/img/technovation-workbook.jpg){: .center-image }](https://docs.google.com/document/d/1GZCx1WmMKrBncFOribsSR8gfStURr8rU5cRFE5Yilbk/edit)

 ### Translation
 My team and I also guide the efforts to translate the curriculum into sixteen different languages.
 By working with volunteer translators, we assess the needs of girls living in different regions and figure out the best way to deliver curriculum to them.

 ### Student Learning Community
-With my team I am helping create a learning community of Technovation students and alumni.
+With my team I am helping create a learning community for Technovation students and alumni.
 As part of this movement, I asked Technovation students to submit youtube videos explaining various concepts that they learned to participate in the challenge.
-Both alumni and current students can submit videos in their any language they want.
-Videos are featured on the curriculum home page, with the goals of creating a learning community for students and their mentors.
+Both alumni and current students can submit videos in their any language they want and videos are featured on the curriculum page.
+Students who participate have the opportunity to contribute to the learning community and to showcase what they have learned.

 [![Student Made Tutorials]({{site.baseurl}}/assets/img/student-videos.png){: .center-image }](https://www.youtube.com/playlist?list=PLcFCpaYLqF2zsXSroI4drtbvZdC5kJ6-K)